wp-plugins/formcraft-form-builder/readme.txt

 == Frequently Asked Questions ==

 ### Why should I use FormCraft form builder over other form builders?
 Our drag-and-drop form builder is fast and easy to use, and allows for extensive customization, without being too complex.
-But the best part is that forms made with our form builder look gorgeous, and are responsive to all devices.
+But the best part is that forms made with our form builder look gorgeous, and are responsive on all devices.
 We use AJAX for submitting form data, which improves the user experience, and means no page refreshes.

 ### Where is my data saved?
 All the data is saved on your server.